 Safflower is always our last major field crop to be harvested for the season.
-This is the fifth year since we have been growing hi-oleic safflower oil for our Oil Barn enterprise here on the farm.
-We also use safflower as a natural pest deterrent around our corn because almost no one, including me, likes to walk through its thistle-like branches.
-For that reason alone, I’m grateful we can harvest our fields of safflower with machinery rather than by hand and we hope and pray that our combines never stall and plug up during the harvest because cleaning that out by hand would also be miserable.
+This is the fifth year we’ve been growing organic, high-oleic safflower seed for The Oil Barn® enterprise here on the farm.
+We also use safflower as a natural pest deterrent around our corn because almost nothing, including me, likes to walk through its thistle-like branches.
+For that reason alone, I’m grateful we can harvest our safflower fields with machinery rather than by hand.
+And you can bet, we pray our combines don’t stall and plug up during safflower harvest because cleaning that out by hand is pretty miserable.

-The seed we grow here is sold to my son-in-law, Andrew, to make organic, high-oleic safflower oil for The Oil Barn which he is running.
+The organic safflower seed we grow here is sold to my son-in-law, Andrew, to make organic high-oleic safflower oil for The Oil Barn®.

 Harvesting our safflower fields always puts me in a reflective mood.
 As the final field harvest of the season, I find myself thinking about the past summer as well as the fast-approaching winter.
-And even with harvest done, we still have a lot that needs to be done before the first snowfall.
+And even with harvest done, there’s still a lot to be done before the first snowfall.